 - snap shot of how they would interact in a technical setting

 This approach also enables me to understand the developer on a more human level, rather than just some Code Emitting Unit.
-It also presents the candidate with his own unique opportunity to stand out, rather than pigeon hole him with all the other cyborgs!
+It also presents the candidate with their own unique opportunity to stand out, rather than pigeon hole then with all the other cyborgs!

 Problem solving questions